Afcon 2019: Rais M'Bolhi hails Algeria's fighting spirit after Senegal triumph | Goal.com

 "We would like to thank all those who came to support us, but when we return home tomorrow we will see what will happen."

-M'Bolhi was awarded the Man of the Match after putting up an impressive display in goal to stop Senegal from getting an equaliser.
+M'Bolhi was awarded the Man of the Match after an impressive display in goal to stop Senegal from getting an equaliser.

 #TotalAFCON2019— CAF (@CAF_Online) July 19, 2019